silshack/fall2013/schedule.markdown

 * In class: Looping over lists.
 Codingbat.com

 * In-Class: solve a problem with comments, then implement.
 Pair programming.

+* **Extra-Credit Exercises**: ThinkPython: [Using data structures](http://www.greenteapress.com/thinkpython/html/thinkpython014.html) An extra point on your final grade for a Github post with exercises 1-4 completed.
+Due Friday.

 * Check-in: Meetups